The Tulip Festival of Srinagar – Your Perfect Bollywood Summer

 Rows of different colours of Tulips

 WHEN TO Go

-The garden, also known as the Indira Gandhi Memorial Tulip Garden, opens its gates on the 29th of March.
-The dates of the actual festival vary depending on the estimated time of blooming, which usually falls between 5th and 10th of April and lasts for a little under three weeks.
-Lose yourself in the flowerbeds that have lit up generations of Hindi film backgrounds, swaying in the cool Kashmiri breeze as couples pranced wantonly in the sun.
-Neat rows of yellows, reds, pinks and variegated varieties stretch out as far as the eye can see.Photo Credits – www.srinagaronline.in
+The garden, Indira Gandhi Memorial Tulip Garden, opens its gates on the 29th of March.
+The dates of the actual festival vary depending on the estimated time of blooming.
+This usually falls between the 5th and 10th of April.
+The festival lasts for a little under three weeks.
+Lose yourself in the flowerbeds that have lit up generations of Hindi film backgrounds, swaying in the cool breeze as couples prance wantonly in the sun.
+Neat rows of yellows, reds, pinks and variegated varieties stretch out as far as the eye can see.

-Stay for the show
+Stay for the charming Tulip Festival

-Since all these efforts are made mostly to promote Kashmir’s tourism, the Festival is completed by a huge song and dance bonanza showcasing Kashmiri folk culture and more importantly–Kashimiri food.
-Pick up some elegantly embroidered jackets and delicately painted lac boxes to take home, or deck yourself out in full Kashmiri kit for a photo op.
+Since all these efforts are made mostly to promote Kashmir’s tourism, the Tulip Festival in Srinagar is completed by a huge song and dance bonanza showcasing Kashmiri folk culture and Kashmiri food.
+Pick up some elegantly embroidered jackets and delicately painted lac boxes to take home.
+You can also deck yourself out in full Kashmiri kit for a photo op.

 The stunning rows of tulips are hard to resist

 All the major North Indian cities are well connected to Srinagar by road.
 But you can also catch a flight straight into Srinagar or a train to Jammu.